How are Business Energy Bills Calculated?

 What discounts can I get on business energy bills?

-As seen above, some businesses are applicable for reduced VAT rates and tax returns.
+As seen above, some businesses are eligible for reduced VAT rates and tax returns.
 However, if you aren’t one of the lucky few who can access this, you may be wondering what discounts you can get your hands on.

-Let’s be honest, the energy market isn’t a very discount giving place, so let’s not get too excited.
+Let’s be honest, the energy market isn’t a very discount-giving place, so let’s not get too excited.

 Some suppliers offer a discount for paying via direct debit… That’s pretty much it…